 - Shinobu Kandadori, the best friend of Nanako from Crayon Shinchan, is basically a (gigantic) male wrestler on a Sailor Fuku and with pigtails, but she has also a very feminine personality.
 Even her name is a pun on Shinobu Kandori, a famous Japanese (female) ex-wrestler and politician.

-- Lovely Complex is built on the premise as the very tall lead girl, Risa Koizumi (174 cm and still growing) compounds the issue by getting a crush on a particularly short boy, Atsushi Otani (158 cm.)** For the record (and those of us who don't understand metric and/or convert in our heads), that makes Risa 68.5 inches or 5'9" and Otani 62.2 inches or 5'2".
+- Lovely Complex is built on the premise as the very tall lead girl, Risa Koizumi (5'9" and still growing) compounds the issue by getting a crush on a particularly short boy, Atsushi Otani (5'2").

-- Sailor Moon: Makoto's (Lita, in the English dub) height (168cm) was one of several explanations for her obsessive need to appear feminine (in the English dub, Lita wasn't feared because she was tall.
+- Sailor Moon: Makoto's (Lita, in The Nineties English dub of the anime) height (168cm) was one of several explanations for her obsessive need to appear feminine (in the English dub, Lita wasn't feared because she was tall.
 She was feared because of rumors that she's a bully).
 She seems not to notice that half of the outer senshi and most of the Starlights are actually taller than she is despite not actually being much older.

 - Sailor Moon Abridged has a different take on this, where Jupiter is blatantly voiced as if being a guy in drag, with Jive Turkey overtones.